 - Criminal history.
 The defendant’s criminal record will also be considered in sentencing, with points being assigned based on the number and seriousness of previous offenses.

 Once an offense level and criminal history points are assigned, the judge refers to the sentencing guideline chart to determine the range of sentencing possibilities.
-Your attorney plays a key role in influencing where within that range the judge comes down.
+Your Florida criminal defense attorney plays a key role in influencing where within that range the judge comes down.
 For example, a defendant given an offense level of 4 with little or no criminal history may be sentenced to anywhere from zero to six years in prison.
 Your attorney can argue for less time.

 On December 21, 2018, President Trump signed into law the First Step Act.
 The goal of the First Step Act is to improve criminal justice results, as well as to reduce the size of population in federal prison.